-After the uttering of these words, they were solemnly led to their tiny lockable cells that were spread around the perimeter of the training grounds – and thus their brutal lives as ‘dispensable’ showmen of Rome started.
+After the utterance of these words, they were solemnly led to their tiny lockable cells that were spread around the perimeter of the gladiator training school and grounds – and thus their brutal lives as ‘dispensable’ showmen of Rome started.
 Fortunately, the free men who willingly accepted the dangerous career were still given an ‘opt-out’ opportunity where they had to pay a cash fee to the lanista (the trainer or manager of the acquired gladiators).

-For example, while the schools themselves were guarded by fence and walls (so as to prevent ‘jailbreaks’), stringent safety measures were taken inside the premises.
-Such aspects included the prohibition of sharpened weapons in most cases, with wooden substitutes being the favored training arms.
-Moreover, when an accidental injury occurred during training sessions, physicians rushed to the grounds to treat such wounds (with their medical equipment, like scalpels, hooks, and forceps).
+For example, while the training schools themselves were guarded by fences and walls (so as to prevent ‘jailbreaks’), stringent safety measures were taken inside the premises.
+Such aspects included the prohibition of sharpened weapons in most cases, with wooden swords and substitutes being the favored training arms.
+Moreover, when an accidental injury occurred during training sessions, physicians rushed to the training school grounds to treat such wounds (with their medical equipment, like scalpels, hooks, and forceps).

-Incredibly enough, the schools also employed specialized diet experts who dictated the food-types and daily nutrient intake by the training gladiators – for their prolonged healthiness and defined muscular development.
-For example, sometimes gladiators were nicknamed as the hordearii (‘barley men’), since the consumption of barley aided in mitigating the arteries with fat, thus preventing heavy bleeding that occurred through deep cuts and injuries.
+Incredibly enough, the schools also employed specialized diet experts who dictated the food types and daily nutrient intake by the training gladiators – for their prolonged healthiness and defined muscular development.
+For example, sometimes gladiators were nicknamed the hordearii (‘barley men’), since the consumption of barley aided in mitigating the arteries with fat, thus preventing heavy bleeding that occurred through deep cuts and injuries.

 While most armor systems were adopted by the different gladiatorial classes for their intrinsic practicality, there were also ornamental armor pieces that were only flaunted by the gladiators for their dramatic effect in crowd-packed venues.
 In fact, many of the armor sets donned by the gladiators evoked the imagery of Roman ‘enemies’.

-To that end, the gladiators were not only dressed to looking enticing and exotic, but the manner in which they fought sort of had a choreographic element to it that lengthened the scope of combat, instead of quick and effective dispatching of their opponents.
-But therein lied the paradoxical scope of such contests, where fantasy set-pieces played their part in entertaining the audiences, while the reality of deaths and severe injuries played their part in affecting the fighters.
+To that end, the gladiators were not only dressed to look enticing and exotic, but the manner in which they fought sort of had a choreographic element to it that lengthened the scope of combat, instead of quick and effective dispatching of their opponents.
+But therein lay the paradoxical scope of such gladiator contests, where fantasy set-piece of Roman arenas played their part in entertaining the audiences, while the reality of deaths and severe injuries played their part in affecting the fighters.

 The Naumachia – ‘Gladiatorial’ Ship Combat